KaganKorkmax/LeagueOfLegendsDataProject/README.md

 **Project & Dataset**

 In this project, I aim to analyze my personal data from the game League of Legends.
-The project involves accessing and examining the following data associated with my account:
+The project involves accessing and examining the following data and more associated with my account:

 * Match history
 * Champion statistics